lordwoo/Degree-Dissertation/Application Overview.md

 The misc package contains several useful classes, such as UnitConverter to handle weight conversion, and FactoryInitialiser to inject the necessary Form and Action classes into the FormFactory and ActionFactory framework classes.

 * **model**
-The model package contains the classes that handle the osteporosis risk prediction.
+The model package contains the classes that handle the osteoporosis risk prediction.